 6. SPF Swimsuit and Rash Guard

-There are one piece and two piece options available for babies.
-The two piece is kind of nice because it’s easier to change diapers.
+There are one-piece and two-piece options available for babies.
+The two-piece is kind of nice because it’s easier to change diapers.
 But the one piece is also pretty handy.
 And you can even get family matching swimsuits!

-If you are planning on hitting the pool or beach everyday, you’ll want to pack at least 2 swimsuits so they will have time to fully dry after each use.BUY ON AMAZON BUY ON AMAZON
+If you are planning on hitting the pool or beach everyday, you’ll want to pack at least 2 swimsuits so they will have time to fully dry after each use.BUY ON AMAZON BUY ON AMAZON BUY ON AMAZON